-< return to ' CURRENT INSTALLATIONS' <
+< return to POWER HOUSE - p1 <

 ANGELA WRIGHT

-"POWER HOUSE" - INSTALLATION ON STREET FACADES OF 54-58 UNION STREET, LONDON, SE1
+"POWER HOUSE" - STREET FACADES OF 54-58 UNION STREET, LONDON, SE1

 site plus cable-hung 'blinds' of PVC-polyester with "Grafisoft" adhesive-vinyl drawings